misiektoja/lastfm_monitor/docs/configuration.md

 The OAuth backend relies on Spotipy's expiration-aware Client Credentials cache.
 It does not call a separate Web API endpoint to validate tokens.
 If credentials are absent, token retrieval fails or OAuth search returns incomplete metadata, the anonymous backend runs automatically.

+A rejected OAuth search stops alternate-query attempts.
+A 401 refreshes the token once.
+A 403 or a second 401 pauses searches for that app for five minutes.
+A 429 pauses them for the full `Retry-After` interval, or 60 seconds when that header is unusable.
+Track lookups use the anonymous web backend during these pauses.
+A successful request with no suitable match can still try alternate queries.

 The tool fetches Spotify server time before generating the required v61 TOTP parameters.
 It caches the anonymous token until its expiration window and discovers the current persisted-query hashes from the active web-player bundle.
 An HTTP 401 refreshes the token once.
 A rejected persisted query refreshes its hash once.

 The v61 version and cipher bytes ship as the `SPOTIFY_TOTP_VERSION` and `SPOTIFY_TOTP_SECRET_CIPHER_BYTES` config options.
 If Spotify rotates the secret you can update them from the config file using the [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber.py) tool without a code change.